What is a rodent ulcer?

 Other suggested causes include dental infection and exposure to the feline leukemia virus, although not all cats who have rodent ulcers will have had exposure to the virus.

 Cats of any age can develop rodent ulcers, they may appear once only or can recur.
 Despite the name, they have no connection to rodents.

-They appear as well defined, reddish brown, thickened, glistening areas.
-They are usually found unilaterally on the upper lip, but can occur on other parts of the lip or oral cavity.
-They may eventually ulcerate and bleed.
+Well defined, reddish brown, thickened, glistening areas.
+They usually occur unilaterally on the upper lip but can occur on other parts of the lip or oral cavity.
+Eventually, they may ulcerate and bleed.

 The lesion usually isn’t painful or pruritic (itchy) to the cat.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 A tentative diagnosis can be made upon visual inspection of the lesions, however, your vet may want to rule out other conditions with similar characteristics.
 Tests may include: